uio-carpentry/organisational/workshop_operations/onboarding.md

   * Astronomy
 * full descriptions [here](https://datacarpentry.org/lessons/)

-### Inofficial Carpentries Workshops
+### Non-Standard Carpentries Workshops

 * usually one full day or half day, occasionally more than one day
-* workshops that teach only one lesson from the Carpentries curriculum
+* workshops that teach only one lesson or a mix of episodes from different lessons from the Carpentries curriculum
 * workshops that use some lesson material from the Carpentries together with other materials or lessons, e.g. CodeRefinery

 ### Other Workshops

-* our instructors teach in addition material from:
+* our instructors teach, in addition, material from:
   * [The Programming Historian](https://programminghistorian.org/en/lessons/)
   * [CodeRefinery](https://coderefinery.org/lessons/)
   * Self-developed lessons